Antvirf/metal-control-plane-mockup/README.md

 # 'Metal Control Plane' POC mockup with Temporal

-Basic implementation of [Railway](https://railway.app) ["Zero-Touch Bare Metal at Scale](https://blog.railway.com/p/data-center-build-part-two) article using Go with Temporal for workflow orchestration, Pixiecore for booting, and UniFi for basic network queries.
+Basic implementation of [Railway's](https://railway.app) ["Zero-Touch Bare Metal at Scale"](https://blog.railway.com/p/data-center-build-part-two) article using Go with Temporal for workflow orchestration, Pixiecore for booting, and UniFi for basic network queries.

+'Onboard' a bare-metal server by providing its [BMC](https://www.supermicro.com/en/glossary/baseboard-management-controller) MAC address, and the application finds the machine, scrapes its [RedFish API](https://www.dmtf.org/standards/redfish) for hardware details, and persists them in a DB.
+When that bare-metal server is then started up, it is PXE-booted straight to a Linux installer specified by this application based on the configuration of that server.

 ## Sequence Diagram